opencog/atomspace/Design-Notes.md

 ```
 ### Homotpy engines
 Two remarks:
-* None of this blabber abour sections and signature really matters until
+* None of this blabber about sections and signature really matters until
   we have some assembly engine in place.
 The above are examples of the
   type specifications that the assembly engnine would need to work with,
   but only experimental experience can hone the details.